Music for Every Student

 Weekly Sequential Curriculum

-Students build musical skills step-by-step and grade-by-grade through engaging, developmentally appropriate lessons.
+Students build musical skills step-by-step and grade-by-grade through engaging, developmentally appropriate classroom music lessons.

 Standards-Based and Culturally Responsive